SCIENTIFIC BACKGROUND

 Hemochromatosis is a so-called late-onset disease based on an acquired (secondary) or congenital (hereditary) disorder of iron metabolism.
 The age of manifestation is usually between the 4th and 6th decade of life in men, and around the age of 50 in women.
 Increased iron absorption in the small intestine results in iron accumulation in various organs, especially the liver.
 If diagnosed early, the disease is easily treatable but, if left untreated, it often leads to liver cirrhosis, liver tumors, diabetes mellitus, or cardiac arrhythmias.

 The hereditary form (hereditary hemochromatosis, HH) is caused in approximately 80% of cases by homozygosity for the amino acid exchange p.(Cys282Tyr) (C282Y; rs1800562) in the autosomal recessive HFE gene.
 The frequency of this genotype is between 1:200 and 1:400 in Central Europe.
-Penetrance is incomplete so that only 15-25% of homozygous trait carriers develop clinically manifested hemochromatosis.
+Penetrance is incomplete so that only 15-25% of homozygous trait carriers develop clinically manifest hemochromatosis.
 Detection of this genotype in symptomatic patients can be considered as confirmation of HH.
 Heterozygous trait carriers (5-10% of the population) do not have an increased risk of the disease.
-The amino acid substitution p.(His63Asp) (H63D; rs1799945) is not associated with hereditary hemochromatosis.
+The amino acid substitution p.(His63Asp) (H63D; rs1799945) is not associated with HH.
 However, in the homozygous form, it is a risk factor for mild iron accumulation, especially in combination with other risk factors such as alcohol, obesity, or certain metabolic diseases.

 In patients with suspected hereditary hemochromatosis due to a transferrin saturation of >45% and a serum ferritin level of >200 µg/l, genetic testing of the HFE gene (basic diagnostic genotyping) is recommended.